-Procreate App Fashion Illustration: PROS and CONS
+Procreate App Tutorial for Fashion Illustration:

-Everyone is always talking about Procreate app for digital drawing/ digital painting.
-As a fashion illustrator who “went digital” (it’s one of the ways i love to create and share now),
+As a fashion illustrator who “went digital” (it’s one of the ways i love to create and share now), Procreate app for fashion illustration: is NOT my favorite app- at all!

 There are MANY posts here on the blog teaching my favorite apps for fashion illustration and art.
 TO STUDY WITH ME ABOUT ART APPS join me in the ABOUT FACES online course!